Glitch752/cut-out-background/readme.md

 ### Todo
 - Detect where the selected area in the frame moves to and move the selection for less manual work
 - Allow addition of points midway through a line
-- Add ability to set image as background